Shreypai2045/Quadrature-Decoder/README.md

 This is a SystemVerilog files which contains source codes and testbenches.

-The constraints are specific to basys 2 Artix-7 fpga boards.
+The constraints are specific to basys 2 Artix-7 fpga board pinout.